AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 topic: Developer Guide
 description: This guide focuses on how to use Jupyter notebooks, built within Data Science Workspace to access your data.
 ---

 # Data access in Jupyterlab notebooks

 Each supported kernel provides built-in functionalities that allow you to read Platform data from a dataset within a notebook.
+Currently JupyterLab in Adobe Experience Platform Data Science Workspace supports notebooks for [!DNL Python], R, PySpark, and Scala.
 However, support for paginating data is limited to [!DNL Python] and R notebooks.
+This guide focuses on how to use JupyterLab notebooks to access your data.

 ## Getting started